 Shepard switched gears, taking over as the Chief of the Astronaut Office for NASA.
 He oversaw the activities and schedules of the astronauts and their training and assisted with mission planning.
 In 1969, he underwent an operation that corrected the problem, allowing him to regain full flight status.
 Shepard, Stuart Roosa and Ed Mitchell were initially supposed to fly on Apollo 13, but they were pushed back a mission to give everyone extra training, especially Shepard.
 Shepard was subsequently named commander for the Apollo 14 mission to the moon.

 To the moon

 Shepard blasted back into space from Cape Canaveral on Jan.
 31, 1971, and landed in the Fra Mauro highlands on Feb.
 7. At the age of 47, he was the oldest astronaut in the space program at the time.
 Before leaving the lunar surface, Shepard, an avid golfer, unfolded a collapsible golf club and hit two balls.
 The first landed in a nearby crater, but according to Shepard, the second flew for "miles and miles."

-Shepard and his fellow astronaut Ed Mitchell spent 33 and a half hours on the moon, the longest stay time, while Stuart Roosa piloted the command module up above.
-Shepard and MItchell also spent more time outside of their craft than previous astronauts had, logging 9 hours and 17 minutes.
+Shepard and Mitchell spent 33 and a half hours on the moon, the longest stay time, while Roosa piloted the command module up above.
+Shepard and Mitchell also spent more time outside of their craft than previous astronauts had, logging 9 hours and 17 minutes.
 They brought home 94 pounds of lunar samples, including two rocks exceeding 10 pounds apiece.

 Over the course of his two space flights, Shepard logged a total of 216 hours and 57 minutes in space.